What is email list segmentation?

 However, I will go over a few of the main categories of segmentation so you can start looking at your own audience and find the best way to start segmenting contacts to achieve better email marketing results.

 One of the easiest and most obvious categories by which you can segment contacts is demographics.

-Although this won’t always be relevant for your business, dividing contacts based on demographics and provide you with a really great opportunity to personalize the email campaigns you’re sending out.
+Although this won’t always be relevant for your business, dividing contacts based on demographics and provide you with a really great opportunity to improve targeting for the email campaigns you’re sending out.

 These segments could be based on any of the following:

 - Language preference (for international companies)

 In order to create these segments, it’s best that you ask your contacts up front for this information.